apify/apify-sdk-js/packages/apify/README.md

 npm install apify crawlee playwright
 ```

 > For this example, we'll also install the [`crawlee`](https://npmjs.org/crawlee) module, as it now provides the crawlers that were previously exported by Apify SDK.
-If you don't plan to use crawlers in your actors, then you don't need to install it.
+If you don't plan to use crawlers in your Actors, then you don't need to install it.
 Keep in mind that neither `playwright` nor `puppeteer` are bundled with `crawlee` in order to reduce install size and allow greater flexibility.
 That's why we manually install it with NPM.
 You can choose one, both, or neither.

-There are two ways to initialize your actor: by using the `Actor.main()` function you're probably used to, or by calling `Actor.init()` and `Actor.exit()` manually.
+There are two ways to initialize your Actor: by using the `Actor.main()` function you're probably used to, or by calling `Actor.init()` and `Actor.exit()` manually.
 We prefer explicitly calling `init` and `exit`.

 ### Using `Actor.init()` and `Actor.exit()`